tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

 Have everyone copy this down, and explain:

-* While we don't need to know every detail of this command, we are essentially telling the subprocess module to call this command through a system "pipe" and telling it that the program is interactive with the `shell=True` flag.
+* While we don't need to know every detail of this command, we are essentially telling the subprocess module to call this command through a system "pipe," and telling it that the program is interactive with the `shell=True` flag.

 * "stdout" means "standard output" -- aka the output that programs return to the operating system to print.
 When you run "print" in Python, it pipes the string to `stdout`.